Tietê River: Source

-The rivers' headwaters are in the Serra do Mar, to the east of São Paulo city.
+The headwaters are in the Serra do Mar, to the east of São Paulo.

+Salesópolis hydroelectric station

-In the municipality of Salesópolis, it encounters one of the first hydroelectric power stations constructed in Brazil, "Usina Parque de Salesópolis", constructed in 1912 by the old São Paulo Tramway, Light and Power Company.
-It generated energy from an artificial waterfall with the water dropping a height of 72m.
+One of the first hydroelectric power stations constructed in Brazil, "Usina Parque de Salesópolis", constructed in 1912 by the São Paulo Tramway, Light and Power Company, is on the Tietê, in the municipality of Salesópolis.
+It generated energy from the water dropping a height of 72m through a pair of surface pipes.
+The dam was built at the lip of a waterfall, and thus is only 5m high.